 KKR established Dallas-based K-Star in April 2022.
-K-Star continues to expand its services for KKR that encompass underwriting/due diligence, asset management, and special servicing in support of KKR's commercial real estate credit business, which involves a direct lending portfolio and investments in CMBS and CLO bond positions.
+K-Star continues to expand its services for KKR that encompass underwriting/due diligence, value-add asset management, and special servicing in support of KKR's commercial real estate credit business, which involves a direct lending portfolio and investments in CMBS and CLO bond positions.
+Since its launch, K-Star has grown to more than 60 people across all its business lines, which include CMBS special servicing, direct lending value-add asset management, and asset-backed finance functions.

-Formed in 2015, KKR's U.S.-based real estate credit group, through direct lending and CMBS investing, had approximately \$36 billion of assets under management (AUM) across various capital sources as of December 31, 2023.
-KKR has cumulatively originated more than \$38 billion in commercial real estate mortgage loans and has been one of the largest buyers of CMBS B pieces since 2017.
+Formed in 2015, KKR's U.S.-based real estate credit group, through direct lending and CMBS investing, had approximately \$42 billion of assets under management (AUM) across various capital sources as of December 31, 2024.
+KKR has cumulatively originated more than \$44 billion in commercial real estate mortgage loans and has been one of the largest buyers of CMBS B-pieces since 2017.